muxy/medkit-examples/google_cloud_function/README.md

 Setup your google cloud account and auth locally https://cloud.google.com/functions/docs/quickstart

+Note: If you can not use the gcloud function in the terminal, make sure your $PATH is set up correctly.

-Deploy the google cloud function
+Deploy the google cloud function inside the google cloud function example.
 ```
 cd ./cloud
 gcloud functions deploy helloPOST --runtime nodejs6 --trigger-http